 This chapter contains a bit of math but we will keep it to the basics.

-Exponential Growth is one of the most powerful force of the Universe and is the underlying structure to many phenomena.
+Exponential Growth is one of the most powerful forces of the Universe and is the underlying structure to many phenomena.

 Although not exactly the same thing, it is also called geometric progression in Maths.